The transformative power of soil

 For Lal, the health of the soil affects the health of the plants.
 When people consume plant products grown on degraded soils, they may lack micronutrients, proteins, and vitamins, making the food qualitatively poor.

 On the other hand, the soil also affects the quality of the water that passes through it, and impacts the quality of the air, due to erosion, dust storms, and the emission of greenhouse gases and other volatile compounds.
-Therefore, the health of the soil, of animals, of people, and of the environment are interconnected, so if the health of the soil deteriorates, that of the environment and of people also deteriorates.
+Therefore, the health of the soil, animals, people, and environment are interconnected, so if the health of the soil deteriorates, that of the environment and of people also deteriorates.

 Learn about soil inoculation and its role in accelerating carbon sequestration in forests 🌳